 Just as you would do with your investments, take the time to understand the type of insurance you should be buying, how much you should be paying for your premiums, and how much you should be covered for based on your life circumstances.

-A will makes sure that your assets are distributed to your loved ones based on your wishes.
+An advanced medical directive (AMD) is a legal document informing your doctor that you don’t want any extraordinary life-sustaining treatment to prolong your life in the event you become terminally ill, and unconscious.
+An AMD takes the emotionally traumatic life and death decision out of the hands of your loved ones and puts it firmly in your own hands.
+And, a will makes sure that your assets are distributed to your loved ones based on your wishes.
 With a will, you’re not only setting up your loved ones financially for after you’re gone, but you also reduce any potential familial disputes that could affect the well-being of your loved ones.

 Remember, sound financial planning should also encompass a well-rounded legal strategy that prepares you and your loved ones for these life-changing events.

 Setting up an emergency fund, buying insurance, and creating a will and an AMD are the first steps towards preparing for life’s unforeseen challenges.
 You can take your preparation one step further by creating some passive income streams.

 If you unexpectedly lose your main source of income, your passive income stream acts as a contingency plan; you’ll still have a regular income thanks to the passive income streams that you’ve set up.
 Investing in an income portfolio, or investing in real estate, or publishing a novel are some ways you can diversify your income stream so that you’re not solely relying on your day job for your income.